FAQs on Home Insurance

 Coverage A amount - Coverage A is the cost driver of your policy because the rest of your coverages such as B, C, and D are calculated from it.
 The higher the dwelling coverage is on your policy, the higher the other coverages, the higher the overall rate.

-Deductible - By choosing a larger deductible, you will get a credit since at the time of the claim, more money comes out of your pocket before your insurance company will begin to reimburse you.
+Deductible - By choosing a larger deductible, the carrier rewards you for picking up more of the initial cost at the time of a claim.
 If you have a larger home, carrying a higher deductible is a great option to reduce cost on your homeowners policy.

 Distance to coast - typically the closer you get to the coast line, companies charge more due to hurricane exposure.
 You may see an automatic hurricane deductible applied to your policy.
 If you are within 2,600 feet of the coast, you could see a mandatory 5% named storm deductible on most policies.
 As you move further away from the coast the deductible will diminish.